NomicFoundation/hardhat-ignition/docs/design.md

 The execution engine is responsible for submitting transactions to the blockchain.
 It takes the `ExecutionGraph` as input and uses the vertexes to determine which transactions should be sent, and uses the edges to determine how the transactions are ordered and batched.

-More than one transaction can be submitted to the ethereum chain at once.
+More than one transaction can be submitted to the Ethereum chain at once.
 A **depenency** in this context means that the previous transaction must have completed successfully on chain before the dependent transaction can be submitted.

 To simplify user reasoning about the order of execution, the execution engine groups into batches.
-A batch is the next set of transactions to submitted.
+A batch is the next set of transactions to submit.
 Batches are submitted until there is an error or all transactions are complete.

 ```javascript
   let unstarted = getVertexesFrom(executionGraph)